lorenzosteccanella/SRL/README.md

 # State Representation Learning for Goal-Conditioned Reinforcement Learning

-Example.ipynb present the compleate pipeline going from training the model to perform planning on the learned model and use it to solve GC tasks.
+Example.ipynb present the complete pipeline going from training the model to perform planning on the learned model and use it to solve GC tasks.

 Code for the algorithm presented in: